infor-design/enterprise/specs/DATAGRID.md

 - Change Local and see that the pager is translated (controls/datagrid-paging-indeterminate?locale=es-ES)
 - Test the three themes
 - Test RTL (controls/datagrid-paging-indeterminate?locale=ar-SA)
+- Test the row heights

 [Grouped Headers](controls/datagrid-paging)
 - Idea behind this example is its the main paging defaults
-- Note that it is starting on page 2 by design
+- Note that it is starting on page 1
 - Resize the columns, then go to next and then previous page
 - Change the number of rows per page and use the paging
 - Try the search